 Credit Report Explained

 Your credit report is like your financial CV that provides valuable insight into your financial behavior to financial institutions like credit unions, lenders, and banks.
 They can learn a lot about you and your credit history by checking your credit and seeing if you’re a worthy consumer of their lending services.
 They use a credit report to assess the risk associated with lending money to borrowers.
 In other words, good credit is enough to convince these institutions that a borrower is, indeed, reliable and risk-free.

 The importance of checking your credit regularly!

 Regardless of the type of credit you’re after, you can complete the process without providing your lender with a credit report check or rather allowing them to check your report.
 These checks are mandatory, as a credit report tells a lender how risky a borrower really is.
 It is a determining factor in whether a lender decides to lend a loan to a borrower or not.
-While your report tells lenders all about your financial responsibility, it’s essential that you check your report from time to time to make sure there are no irregularities, as the credit reporting agencies are prone to making mistakes.
+While your report tells lenders all about your financial responsibility, it’s essential that you check your report from time to time to make sure there are no irregularities, as credit reporting agencies are prone to making mistakes.
 The best moment to check it is just before you apply for any type of credit.
+See also: 5 Common Errors Found On Credit Reports

 How to check your credit report

 The easiest way to check your report is by contacting a reporting agency.
-These agencies are statutorily obligated to provide you with a free copy of your credit report on demand.
+These agencies are statutorily obligated to provide you with a free copy of your report on demand.
 You can either do it online or by paying a visit and asking for a physical copy.
 The instructions on how to get a free credit report from TransUnion by mail are available here.
 The instructions for Equifax are here.

 Things to know about checking your report